lapinek/platform-scripting/README.md

     For supporting server-side JavaScript, AM and IDM use [Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino)—the scripting engine that has access to the Java environment provided by the corresponding component.

     > At the time of this writing, the 6.5 version of AM was using Rhino version 1.7R4 and IDM was using version 1.7.12_1.
+Both products were using Groovy version 2.5.7.

     All three components support server-side scripting in Groovy.